Skip to Content

 5. Patient's overall health: The patient's age and general health condition can affect their ability to tolerate treatment and recover.

+Common symptoms may include headaches, seizures, vision problems, hearing loss, memory issues, and changes in personality or behavior.
 In some cases, especially with small, slow-growing tumors that aren't causing symptoms, doctors may recommend a "wait and watch" approach, monitoring the tumor over time.
 However, even benign meningiomas may require treatment if they're causing symptoms or growing rapidly.

 What Causes Meningiomas?